pramodparajuli/sim-mod-learn/README.md

-# sim-mod-learn
+# Simulation and Modeling

-Simulation and Modeling
+Learning and teaching materials for Simulation and Modeling for undergraduate programmes.